springbot/springflow/README.md

 ---------------
 SpringFlow is based on HubFlow, which itself is based on GitFlow.
 You might find it helpful to read up on those projects for background.

-See our tutorial website to learn more about the [GitFlow](http://datasift.github.com/gitflow/IntroducingGitFlow.html) branching model and [how to use the HubFlow tools](http://datasift.github.com/gitflow/GitFlowForGitHub.html).
+See our tutorial website to learn more about the [GitFlow](http://datasift.github.com/gitflow/IntroducingGitFlow.html) branching model and [how to use the SpringFlow tools](http://datasift.github.com/gitflow/GitFlowForGitHub.html).

 Changelog
 ---------